AMDS123/amds123.github.io/_posts/2014-04-22-First-result-of-the-experimental-search-for-the-2K-capture-of-Xe-124-with-the-copper-proportional-counter.md

 ---
 layout: post
-title: 'First result of the experimental search for the 2K-capture of Xe-124 with the copper proportional counter'
+title: "First result of the experimental search for the 2K-capture of Xe-124 with the copper proportional counter"
 date: 2014-04-22 15:44:53
 categories: arXiv_CV
 tags: arXiv_CV Caption